 pinch of salt

 If your coconut isn’t already finely shredded, run it through the processor until it is.
-(Optional: add 1/8 teaspoon of coconut to it.)
+(Optional: add 1/8 teaspoon of cinnamon to it.)
 Then put the coconut in a shallow bowl and set aside.

 No need to rinse the food processor.
 Put the remaining ingredients in and process until it begins to stick together, making an uneven load.

 Roll each ball in coconut, pressing lightly to get it to stick.
 Place them on a plate or sheet of parchment.

 To store, layer carefully in an airtight container and stash in the fridge.

 They can be eaten immediately, but I think they taste better after a day or two in the fridge.
 They keep well; I imagine they’d be fine up to the “use by” date on the package of prunes.